kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-02-02-whats it for.md

 ---
 layout: post
 title: What is kevanchristmas.github.io for?
-tags: thesystem Live
+tags: Living TheSystem
 ---

 ## tl;dr

-DRAFT

 This site aims to do a few things:

-Introduce myself beyond LinkedIn
+1. Introduce myself beyond LinkedIn
-Share some knowledge
+2. Share some knowledge
-Document my progress and thinking (*for me and others*)
+3. Document my progress and thinking (*for me and others*)
-Help my Writing (*and my thinking*) improve
+4. Help my Writing (*and my thinking*) improve
-Help me with Learning
+5. Help me with Learning
-Find potential collaborators
+6. Find potential collaborators

-### Re-cap
+### Re-cap : vision

-I have had a couple of blogs (now archived) where I shared various thoughts and things of interest.
+I have had a couple of blogs (now archived) where I shared various thoughts and things of interest from my personal and professional life.
 I learned a lot (as possibly did my literally dozens of visitors...)

 Such as:

-- It's easy find things interesting and valuable but much harder to say something interesting and valuable
+- It's easy to find things interesting and valuable but much harder to think of and say something interesting or valuable.
+- Don't just share what you think makes you interesting and/or unique.
+- You probably can't do better than adhere to the spirit of the Howard Thurman quote

+> “Don’t ask what the world needs.
+Ask what makes you come alive, and go do it.
+Because what the world needs is people who have come alive.”

+- Show your working **only** if it helps understand how you arrived at or are getting to your answer.
+- Remember you stand on the shoulders of giants, credit otherts and assume Epistemic humility.
-- If you're not a genius then having to make words up for things probably isn't a good sign ಠಿ_ಠ
+- _(If you're not a genius then having to make up or re-purpose words for what you're attempting, probably isn't a good sign_ ಠಿ_ಠ)
-- etc

-So that's what this asldkgjalsk

-## Introducing myself beyond LinkedIn
+## 1. Introducing myself beyond LinkedIn

+I don't use actively any other social networks such as facebook, X, instagram etc. and for professional reasons am discoverable on LinkedIn.

-I think of LinkedIn as architectural in the sense that it's 900 Million Storefronts with a finite number of facade patterns.
-Nothing wrong in that - it's everyone is there - competing for attention from bots and browsers.
+I think of LinkedIn as architectural in the sense that it's circa 900 Million Storefronts with a finite number of facade patterns.
+Nothing wrong in that - it's why everyone is there - competing for attention from bots and browsers.
 The marketplace of ideals.

-Having selected
+After window shopping we can browse to see testimonials, credentials, recommendations, featured offers and detailed catalogues.
+If it was a restaurant we can see everything — except (in most cases) — into the stores, back-office and kitchen.

+I'm not anti LinkedIn and happy to be there - I'm just trying to add some 'what you see is what you get'.

-Sharing
+## 2. Sharing

+Increased sharing is a massive positive feature of the technology driving the Information revolution.
+Bearing in mind the [[#Re-cap vision]] above, I do share resources, interesting articles and things I figure out with friends, colleagues and family.
+I can centralise that here.
+Some of it might help as well as entertain.

+For the last four years I have also built/maintained a digital [zettelkasten](https://zettelkasten.de/introduction/) or second brain using [Obsidian](https://obsidian.md/) for my professional and personal life.
+(There will be more on this).
+In 2024 I am refining that into an improved version based and it is more suited to sharing some categories of notes here.

-Documenting
+## 3. Documenting

+As per other years, I'm attempting some things this year as part of my Growth and Development - this is a place for me to document as well as maybe help anyone else undertaking similar challenges.

-Writing
+## 4. Writing

+I believe that writing helps me learn and think better.
+Organising and formulating my ideas as well as attempting to explain them are all incredibly useful.
+Finding and experimenting with 'voice' is another benefit.

-Learning
+## 5. Learning

+I am constantly trying to learn new knowledge and skills - I believe it's a system not a goal.
+One of the great benefits of my current Obsidian vault is reviewing past notes and seeing the development over time.
+This should showcase and share that.

-Finding potential collaborators
+## 6. Finding potential collaborators

+Last and not least (!)
+Some of what I hope to achieve in 2024 will need/benefit from the input and help of others.
+I have found this before with writing, side ventures and general wellbeing.
+I'm always open to new correspondents and (although somewhat time poor) interesting projects.
+Hopefully something here might spur you to reach out - most easily through kevan(at)the10x.com or kevan.christmas(at)gmail.com.